vision-05/luminosity-cruncher/README.md

 # luminosity-cruncher

-Code to analyser flouresence of cells in experiments Yes I know I named the repo luminosity analyser
+Code to analyse flouresence of cells in pharmaceutical experiments as a way of measuring ion channel response to various chemicals in cells.
-I already named it and it's too much effort to rename a repo